genesis-worlds/governance/CIPS/cip-1.md

 ## Style Guide

-When referring to an CIP by number, it should be written in the hyphenated form `CIP-X` where `X` is the CIP's assigned number.
+When referring to a CIP by number, it should be written in the hyphenated form `CIP-X` where `X` is the CIP's assigned number.

 ## History

-This document was derived heavily from [Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
+This document was derived heavily from [Ethereum's EIP-1], which was derived from [Bitcoin's BIP-0001] written by Amir Taaki which in turn was derived from [Python's PEP-0001].
 In many places text was simply copied and modified.
 Although the PEP-0001 text was written by Barry Warsaw, Jeremy Hylton, and David Goodger, they are not responsible for its use in the Community Improvement Process, and should not be bothered with technical questions specific to Genesis or the CIP.
 Please direct all comments to the CIP editors.

 ### Bibliography